vedro-universe/vedro-docs/docs/features/anti-flaky/index.md

 ### 🛠️ Boosting Test Reliability with Vedro's Best Practices

-Vedro promotes [best practices](https://docs.vedro.io/best-practices) that not only make tests maintainable but also stable, like writing clear tests, avoiding dependencies between tests, and ensuring each test is self-contained.
+Vedro promotes <Link to="https://docs.vedro.io/best-practices">best practices</Link> that not only make tests maintainable but also stable, like writing clear tests, avoiding dependencies between tests, and ensuring each test is self-contained.
 By encouraging and facilitating good practices, Vedro significantly reduces the chances of introducing flaky tests in the first place.

 ### 🔄 Achieving Test Consistency Through Multiple Runs